sculab/GeneMiner2/DEMO/DEMO1/DEMO1.md

         •	Plant Chloroplast Genome
         •	Plant Mitochondrial Genome
         •	Animal Mitochondrial Genome
-        (Note:Select Download as single gene if you want to extract genes.)
+        (Note:Select Download as single gene if you want to e(Note:Select Download as single gene if you want to extract genes.)
         •	Angiosperm 353 Genes

-### Calculating Parameters
+### Ca

 Click [Tools > Calculate Parameters] .